 i.
 Port Elizabeth & environs

-After the two week course of contact time and then a further 4 weeks of self study and research with the FIRST written examination, you will qualify as a Culture Site Guide and will be able to guide in the first five sub-regions as set out above.
+After the two week course of contact time and then a further 5 weeks of self study and research with the FIRST written examination, you will qualify as a Culture Site Guide and will be able to guide in the first five sub-regions as set out above.
 To be able to guide throughout the Western Cape Province you have to write a SECOND examination – knowledge of visiting sites only.
 If this exam is done within a month of doing the course, the cost is included in the initial course cost with just R200 extra for the manual.
 If this phase is done at a later stage, the study material is available from our office at a cost of R700 (The examination cost is included).

 Course Fee for 2021: